Robobo2022/Player-Info/README.md

 ```

 ### How to use?
-the script is very straight forward, you put the Players UserName (Script Doesn't support display name yet!) in the textinput and then switch The Information Tab.
+the script is very straight forward, you put the Players UserName (Script Doesn't support display name) in the textinput and then switch The Information Tab.

 ### What Stats can you see?
 #### Character